Seth Denizen, Princeton Mellon Fellow in Architecture, Urbanism & the Environment

 In 2019, Denizen was awarded the SOM Foundation Research Prize with Montserrat Bonvehi and David Moreno Mateos.
 Their project investigates the metabolic and political-ecological relations between Mexico City and the Mezquital Valley as the largest and longest running wastewater agriculture system in the world.

-As a Princeton-Mellon Fellow, Denizen will teach a Fall 2021 course, “Thinking Through Soil” based on his ongoing research and forthcoming book manuscript.
+As a Princeton-Mellon Fellow, Denizen taught a Fall 2021 course, “Thinking Through Soil” based on his ongoing research and forthcoming book manuscript.